WICG/handwriting-recognition/explainer.md

 * Accept a vector representation of a drawing (described in the above picture).
 * Recognize texts as users are writing, in real-time (each recognition costs less than hundreds of milliseconds).
 * Not rely on the Internet (a note taking website should still work in flight mode).
 Though the recognizer can make use of cloud services if available.
-* Return the text that’s most likely written as a string.
+* Return the text that's most likely written as a string.
 * Allow web developers to control or fine-tune the recognizer.
-For example, allow developers to specify the language (an English recognizer won’t recognize Chinese characters).
+For example, allow developers to specify the language (an English recognizer won't recognize Chinese characters).
 * Offer an extensible way to add support for new features, in order to utilize the latest features available on the underlying libraries.
 * Provide a way for developers to query feature support, so developers can decide if the recognizer should be used in their app.